 2. Community Mobilization

-The Second Chance model is very community driven.
-The community helps us identify the most marginalized out-of-school children and find a place to house the Second Chance classes.
+Second Chance is driven by the community.
+Parents and local leaders help us identify the most marginalized out-of-school children and find a place to house the Second Chance classes.
 We hire local youth from the community to teach in our classrooms.
-Most importantly, we work intensively with the mothers of our students, to help them build a community of solidarity around keeping their children in school.
+Most importantly, we work intensively with the mothers of our students to help them build a community of solidarity around keeping their children in school.

 3. Capacity Building

-From the beginning, we provide support to local schools that will receive the students from our Second Chance program, introducing them to our unique pedagogic approach through training for their teachers.
+We train local government school teachers in the Second Chance activity-based pedagogy both to support our students once they have transitioned and to improve the quality of instruction in government schools for all children.
 As the program track record grows, we work with regional and national governments to build their capacity to implement Second Chance schools themselves.